-During a Reiki session with me, you’ll usually lie fully clothed on a massage table or other comfortable surface, and I’ll lightly place my hands on (or above — it’s your choice) parts of your head and body.
-(Visit my FAQs page for a more detailed description of a Reiki session with me.)
+A little bit about my approach: During a Reiki session with me, you’ll usually lie fully clothed on a massage table or other comfortable surface, and I’ll lightly place my hands on (or above—it’s your choice) parts of your head and body.
+We’ll set an intention for each session, and we’ll talk before and after the session, but not usually during it (because I don’t want to mess with your relaxation).
+Visit my FAQs page for a more detailed description of a Reiki session with me.

-Reiki encourages your natural healing response by gently restoring balance to your entire system — mind, body and spirit.
+On a basic physical level, Reiki helps your nervous system relax and get into rest-and-digest mode.
+But Reiki also encourages your natural healing response by gently restoring balance to your entire system—mind, body, and spirit.
 But what does that really mean?
 Let me give you some examples:

 If you’re feeling stuck or confused, you might gain more clarity, flow, and motivation.
 If you’re anxious and tense, you might begin to feel more calm and relaxed.
 If you’re tired and drained, you might feel more energetic or refreshed.
-If you have a painful knot in a muscle, it might loosen.
+If you have pain, it might begin to lessen or even disappear.
 If you’re having a conflict with someone, you might find that it’s easier to let go of anger and empathize with them.

 Note that I used the word might.
 These are just examples, and Reiki practitioners cannot guarantee any outcomes because we’re not actually doing the healing ourselves.
-We’re just trained to help facilitate your innate ability to heal (and our own, as well).
-All you have to do is show up and be open to healing.
-Pretty cool, right?
+We’re just trained to help facilitate your healing (and our own, as well) and hold space for you.
+All you have to do is show up and be open to it—it’s that simple.

-Because our Reiki experiences are based on what we as individuals need at the time, they can be completely different or very similar to those of other people.
+Because our Reiki experiences are based on what we as individuals need at the time, they can be completely different or similar to those of other people.
 You may even find that your own experience differs from session to session.
 Usually, though, you’ll leave with a better sense of well being.
-At the very least, you’ll have some “me time."
+At the very least, you’ll have a nice little break—some “me time."

 Reiki, Science, and Medicine

 Reiki is not a science, a conventional medical treatment or a substitute for the care of a doctor or therapist.
 The scientific method doesn’t apply to Reiki.
-However, because it helps strengthen our natural ability to heal and benefits our whole system, it can be complementary to treatment for a number of issues, including:
+However, because it helps strengthen our natural ability to heal and benefits our whole system, it can be complementary to treatment for a number of issues, including (but not limited to):